Archaeological Park of Dion: Recent history

 From the summer of 1973, the work was continued under the direction of Professor Dimitrios Pandermalis (University of Thessaloniki).
 His first goal was to explore the remains of two buildings south of the city area.
 The excavations revealed the Demeter sanctuary.
 In the same year, finds of statues of Asklepios, Hygeia and Telesphoros showed that also the Asklepios cult was practiced in Dion.
 On the main street the armor and the shields were released.
 The orchestras of the Hellenistic theater were then freed from the overlying layer of the earth.
 The theater dates from the 5th century BC; the Bacchae of Euripides were premiered here.

 In the summer of 1976 excavations were carried out in the southeastern sector within the city wall.
 One came upon the great thermae.
 These were obviously destroyed by an earthquake.
 The mosaic of a bull in the frigidarium was separated into two parts, the lower part of which is 50 cm lower than the upper one.
 On the northern side of the baths were statues of the children of Asklepios.

 Under difficult conditions the excavation work on the Isis Shrine took place.
 Spring water and mud caused the trenches to collapse frequently.
 A dam was built to continue the work.
 Again, there were signs of destruction by an earthquake with subsequent flooding.
 The excavations were completed in 1984.

 The stadium was excavated in 1995 under the leadership of Giorgos Karadedos.
 Beside the playing field, several rows of seats were found.

-In June 1987 the Dionysosmosaic was cleared and then protected by a roof construction against weather influences.
+In June 1987 the Dionysus mosaic was cleared and then protected by a roof construction against weather influences.

 The sanctuary of Zeus Olympios was finally discovered in 2000 when investigations were made on the site near the Roman theater.

 After a flooding of the Isis Shrine of Archaeological Park in 2002, was decided to move the river Vaphyras a few yards westward, so that future floods can no longer harm the sanctuary.
 In the course of this, artifacts were found which ultimately led to the excavation of the sanctuary of Zeus Hypsistos, the Almighty God.
 As the work approached its end, the cult statue of Zeus Hypsistos was found in the mud.

 Beginning in 2007, under the leadership of Semeli Pingiatoglou, excavations were carried out with the aim of finding the oldest structures of ancient Dion.